Kaamraan19064/Analysis-And-Prediction-of-Delhi-Climate-using-ML/README.md

 # Usage

 All source code is in the Code folder.
-Most of our code is in the form of jupyter notebooks
+Most of our code is in Python.

 It contains three files as follows: